UrsZeidler/licensemanager/licensemanager/doc/contracts.md

     overview:
 	function checkLicense(bytes32 factHash,uint8 v,bytes32 sig_r,bytes32 sig_s) public   returns (bool )
-	function checkLicense(address _address) public   returns (bool )
+	function checkLicense(address _address) public   constant  returns (bool )
 	function changePaymentAddress(address _newPaymentAddress) public
 	function stopIssuing() public
 	function buyLicense(address _address,string _name) public

-The license issuer is a contract containing the description of the license.
+The license issuer is a contract containing the description of a particluar license.
+It grands a license to an address by reciving the fund and holds a register of the issued licenses.